-It is important to refer to the valve operation limits that are molded in the body of each valve for maximum pressure ratings and material description.
+It is important to refer to the identification plate fastened to each valve for maximum pressure ratings and material description.
 In case there is any question concerning the valve, refer to Quadrant for maximum ratings.

 WARNING

 Warning: AT ALL TIMES KEEP HANDS OUT OF THE BALL CAVITY.
 A REMOTELY ACTUATED VALVE COULD CLOSE AT ANY TIME AND RESULT IN SERIOUS INJURY.